eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

   - [Conclusion](#conclusion)

 <!-- /TOC -->

+## How eBPF Ensures Security with Verifier

+The security framework of eBPF is largely predicated on the robustness of its verifier.
+This component acts as the gatekeeper, ensuring that only safe and compliant programs are allowed to run within the kernel space.

   Hardware exceptions, such as division by zero, can cause abrupt program terminations and kernel panics.
 To prevent this, the verifier includes checks for divisions by unknown scalars, ensuring that instructions are rewritten or handled in a manner consistent with aarch64 specifications, which dictate safe handling of such exceptions.

 Through these mechanisms, the eBPF verifier plays a critical role in maintaining the security and stability of the kernel, making it an indispensable component of the eBPF infrastructure.
 It not only reinforces the system's defenses but also upholds the integrity of operations that eBPF programs intend to perform, making it a quintessential part of the eBPF ecosystem.